Magnusbrodtkorb/MandatoryAssignment-Mikkel-og-Magnus/README.md

 2. Run storageDB.py
 3. Run Client.py
 4. Run Client.py by using the terminal, here you need to find the client.py in your file directory
-5. After both clients are connected the clients can choose their characters and play the game
+5. After both clients are connected the clients can choose their characters and play the game (Player 1 picks first)